ljaime-hernandez/My-Obsidian-Vault/HTB/Linux fundamentals/System Management/Service and Process Management.md

 ```

 Pipes (`|`) depend not only on the correct and error-free operation of the previous processes but also on the previous processes' results.
 We will deal with the pipes later in the `File Descriptors and Redirections` section.

+Use the "systemctl" command to list all units of services and submit the unit name with the description "Load AppArmor profiles managed internally by snapd" as the answer.

+`snapd.apparmor.service`